Back

 Elimination:

-Pharmacologically inactive metabolites are completely eliminated, mainly through the kidneys (90
+Pharmacologically inactive metabolites are eliminated entirely, primarily via the kidneys (90

 Kidney damage

-Increased levels of unbound (S)-ibuprofen, higher AUC values for unbound (S)-ibuprofen, and increased AUC of the S/R enantiomers compared to healthy subjects have been reported in patients with mild renal impairment.
+Increased levels of unbound (S)-ibuprofen, higher AUC values for unbound (S)-ibuprofen and increased AUC of the S/R enantiomers have been reported in patients with mild renal impairment compared to healthy subjects.

 In patients with end-stage renal disease who are on hemodialysis, the average

-the free fraction of ibuprofen was 3% versus 1% in healthy volunteers.
+The free fraction of ibuprofen is 3% compared to 1% in healthy volunteers.
 Severe impairment of renal function may lead to accumulation of ibuprofen metabolites.
-Is not
+It is not

-the significance of this effect is clear.
-Metabolites can be eliminated by hemodialysis (see sections 4.2, 4.3 and 4.4).
+The significance of this effect is unclear.
+Metabolites can be eliminated by haemodialysis (see sections 4.2, 4.3 and 4.4).

 Liver damage

-In patients with cirrhosis and moderate hepatic impairment (Child Pugh's score 6-10) treated with racemic ibuprofen, an average 2-fold increase in half-life and AUC enantiomeric ratio (S/R) was significantly lower compared to healthy subjects
+In patients with cirrhosis and moderate hepatic impairment (Child Pugh's score 6-10) treated with racemic ibuprofen, an average 2-fold prolongation of the half-life was observed and the AUC ratio of the enantiomers (S/R) was significantly lower compared to healthy subjects.

-controls, suggesting impaired conversion of the metabolite (R)-ibuprofen to the active (S)-enantiomer (see sections 4.2, 4.3 and 4.4).
+controls, suggesting an impairment of the conversion of the metabolite (R)-ibuprofen to the active (S)-enantiomer (see sections 4.2, 4.3 and 4.4).

 Linearity:

 At doses of 200 to 400 mg, ibuprofen has been reported to exhibit linear kinetics.
-At higher doses, the drug shows non-linear kinetics.
+At higher doses, the drug exhibits nonlinear kinetics.

 The subchronic and chronic toxicity of ibuprofen in animal experiments is manifested mainly in the form of lesions and ulcers in the gastrointestinal tract.

-In vitro and in vivo studies do not provide clinically relevant data that ibuprofen has
+In vitro and in vivo studies do not provide clinically relevant evidence that ibuprofen has

-mutagenic effects.
-There was no evidence of carcinogenic effects of ibuprofen in studies in rats and mice.
+Mutagenic effects.
+There is no evidence of carcinogenic effects of ibuprofen in studies in rats and mice.

-Ibuprofen inhibits ovulation in rabbits and causes impaired implantation in various animal species (rabbit, rat, mouse).
-Experimental studies in rats and rabbits show that ibuprofen crosses the placenta.
-After administration of maternally toxic doses, an increased incidence of malformations (ventricular septal defects) was observed in the rat offspring.
+Ibuprofen inhibits ovulation in rabbits and leads to impaired implantation in various animal species (rabbit, rat, mouse).
+Experimental studies in rats and rabbits have shown that ibuprofen crosses the placenta.
+After administration of doses toxic to the mother, an increased incidence of malformations (ventricular septal defects) was observed in the offspring of rats.

 1. List of excipients